 Te Rūnanga o Kaikōura acknowledged the Council for considering Māori wards and for being the only District Council that has approached and worked with them with regard to Māori wards.

 The Council will continue to work in partnership with Te Rūnanga o Kaikōura, and with local Māori (mana whenau and maata waka) to investigate other opportunities of greater inclusion in council decision making for all Māori in the district.
 A report on this will be presented to the Council in three months time.

 The Council is working alongside Te Rūnanga o Kaikōura as Papatipu Rūnanga that hold mana whenua for the Kaikōura takiwā to discuss the options.
-The Council is also seeking input and views from the wider community in order to be able to make an informed decision by the 21st May deadline.
+The Council has sought submissions, input and views from the wider community in order to be able to make an informed decision by the 21st May deadline.
 Community submissions closed on 18 April 2021, 8 were opposed and one suggested the seat be held by Te Rūnanga o Kaikōura.